tsnellgrove/dark_castle3/doc/to_do.md

 - defenistrate
 - consigliere
 - consternation
+- use phyisogamy in the game!!

 *** NEW PUZZLE IDEAS ***

+Glum Dragon
+- how about a glum / bored / enui-ladden dragon that is blocking the libary entrance with its bulk
+	- the dragon is too tough to be harmed by - or even to notice - being attacked
+	- instead it just bemoans its misery - misquoting hamlet, and camus ("The underworld is other people")
+	- If given cheesecake (baked in the royal bakery) it can be cheered up - and will go work on its to-do list and read a book and such
+	- note: all other creatures like cheesecake too?

+- map
+	- maybe room beyond the Main Hall is the round room with many collapsed / ruined exits
+	- can go east through mouse hole to bakery or smithy
+	- or west to libary - which will then connect player back to cooridor that leads to anti-chamber

 Princess Time-Travel Quest:
 - Princess asks Burt if he's an assassin, spy, or suitor => answer = 'baker'